Oliverckb/Explode-Submarine/README.md

 # Explode-Submarine
-Usage: Run index.html, then you will go to game page.
+Usage: Click the document and run index.html, then you will go to game page.